humulla/di-workshop-09-files/README.md

 ```

 **What do you think will change?**
+the contents will be displayed in a different way
 Run the code. **What changed?
 Why?**

 We can _loop_ over each item in the basket with the following code: